Being a NICU mom is not something anyone ever dreams of. I’m sharing 5 things no one tells you about being a NICU mom from my NICU experience.

 5. You’ll be forever grateful to the nurses.

-All in all, being a NICU mom isn’t easy but it’s a life that I wouldn’t trade for anything in the world.
+Being a NICU mom isn’t easy but it’s a life that I wouldn’t trade for anything in the world.
 It has made my marriage and my family better.
+My time in the NICU has truly changed my outlook on life.
 Every day we fight for our son and watch him grow stronger.
 I hope the secrets I’ve shared about being a NICU mom can help someone if they ever find themselves in the same situation.